 Services Australia can start a family’s CCS again, but only after they’ve confirmed their income.
 This means families may miss out on CCS.

-Families that miss this second deadline may need to repay all the CCS they got for 2020–21.
-They will also lose their eligibility for CCS and Additional Child Care Subsidy (ACCS) from the first CCS fortnight of the 2023–24 financial year.
+Families that miss this second deadline may need to repay all the CCS they got in 2021–22.
+They will also lose their CCS eligibility.

 - confirmed their income, and